 8107.
 Mathematical Modeling for Science, Engineering, and Industry.
 See above for the description of this special course.

 9200/9210.
 Topics in Numerical Analysis I / II are special courses in Numerical Analysis that focus on topics relating to our group members' active research areas.
-Recent example:
+Examples:

 8200/8210.
 Topics in Applied Mathematics I / II are special courses that are offered by demand.
-Recent example:
+Examples:

-In addition, we recommend courses that provide fundamental theoretical background.
+In addition, the following courses can provide fundamental theoretical background.

 8141/8142.
 Partial Differential Equations I / II provide a theoretical understanding of many of the equations considered in 8023/8024.9005.
 Combinatorial Mathematics relates to many key problems in Scientific Computing, such as mesh generation, load balancing, and multigrid.